lagom/lagom/docs/manual/common/guide/devmode/CassandraServer.md

 ## Connecting to a locally running Cassandra instance

-It's possible to connect to an [[externally run|ServiceLocator#communicating-with-external-services]] Cassandra instance in place of the embedded one.
+It's possible to connect to an [[externally run|ServiceLocator#Communicating-with-external-services]] Cassandra instance in place of the embedded one.
 All you need to do is adding the following in your build.

 In the Maven root project pom: